sillyEE/SillyZapret/README.md

-# RobloxBBSP
+# SillyZapret
-Zapret with roblox-list to Russia Federation
+Zapret with roblox-list
+to make roblox work for those who is from Russia Federation